 “I treat Vardagen as a brand or an event and use that as a context for the designs I make,” says Daniel.
 “That can take on any number of contexts.
 It isn’t necessarily a certain design or a slogan to put on shirts; it’s a general lifestyle that I’m building.”

-Daniel also strives to create an entire product, not just a design that he’ll later put on the shirt.
+Daniel also strives to create an entire product, not just a design that he’ll later put on some funny t shirts for men.
 He starts by hitting the paper, sketching within a T-shirt template.
 His designs have to be done in a way that remains conscious of the screen-printing method.
 The way colors overlap and blend needs to be taken into account, and the design is thought out in layers, not simply a flat image.

 “You kind of have to twist your brain to think about negative shapes and how to create each color block in a way that you wouldn’t if you were just sketching and hand coloring something,” says Daniel.